sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 * name: A string.
 Model name.
 * inputs: List of Tensors, representing all input Tensors for compiling the network.
 * outputs: List of Tensors, representing all output Tensors for compiling the network.
-* refs: List of Tensors, representing all Tensors requiring verification in the compiled network.
 * cmp: A boolean.
 True indicates result verification is needed, False indicates compilation only.
-* has_custom: A boolean, indicating whether the model contains custom operators.
-If True, the model will not be inferred.
+* refs: List of Tensors, representing all Tensors requiring verification in the compiled network.
+* mode: A string.
+Indicates the type of model, supporting "f32" and "int8".
+* dynamic: A boolean.
+Whether to do dynamic compilation.

 .. _deinit: